tianyili2017/HEVC-Complexity-Reduction/README.md

 3. Run *TAppEncoder.exe* on Windows or *TAppEncoderStatic* on Linux.

 	Examples: *RUN_AI.bat* and *RUN_AI.sh*

+   Note: It is hightly recommanded to run on x64 platform, which supports encoding high-resolution sequences normally.
+If to run with x86, you need to rebuild the project and re-generate the executable files above.

 # Deep Learning Based HM Encoder (Inter-mode)